Voltage Production: How Long Do Hybrid Batteries Last?

 Alex Wong/Getty Images

 Hybrid cars have become a popular alternative to traditional gasoline-only forms of transportation.
 These automobiles combine an internal combustion engine with a battery pack and electric motor.
-These additional components allow the vehicle to travel longer distances on less fuel and emit fewer emissions.
+While these components allow the vehicle to travel longer distances on less fuel and emit fewer emissions, the same question comes up: How long do hybrid batteries last?

 Advertisement